 File Storage Space Access

-The CSE Department maintains a NAS (Network Attached Storage) device on which all of our users have file storage space.
-This space is typically accessed in the instructional environment via UNIX home directories and the Z:\ drive in Windows.
-The same space may be accessed from computers running Windows on the research network by mapping a drive to \\printman.cse.ohio-state.edu\<username>.
-Users should use their Windows credentials to connect, prefacing their username with cse\.
+The College of Engineering maintains a NAS (Network Attached Storage) device on which all of our users have file storage space.
+This space is typically accessed in the environment via UNIX home directories and the U:\ drive in Windows.
+User home directories for UNIX and Windows are separate but can be accessed using an SFTP client such as Filezilla or WinSCP.

 You Can launch Filezilla by searching for the application on your CSE windows device.

 Once Filezilla is launched you will setup your connection with the following settings (excluding the quotation marks).